plyn85/bookmarks-app/README.md

 - In Heorku deployment method was set to github and automatic deploys set from the master branch
 - Then the app was then deployed using the following link  [https://bookmarks-app-plyn85.herokuapp.com/](https://bookmarks-app-plyn85.herokuapp.com/)

+Should you wish to clone this:

    1. On GitHub, navigate to the main page of the repository.
-Please click the link provided [here](https://github.com/plyn85/bookmarks-app)
    2. Under the repository name, click Clone or download.
    3. In the Clone with HTTPs section, click the copy icon to copy the clone URL for the repository.
-   4. Open git bash .
+   4. Open terminal.
    5. Change the current working directory to the location where you want the cloned directory to be made.
-   6. Type git clone, and then paste the url provided [here](https://github.com/plyn85/bookmarks-app)
+   6. Type git clone, and then paste`[https://github.com/plyn85/bookmarks-app](https://github.com/plyn85/bookmarks-app)
    7. Press Enter.
 Your local clone will be created.